aghorler/Windows-10-Hardening/README.md

 # Windows-10-Hardening

+**Important note: I have effectively abandoned this project.
+Anyone who wishes to contribute further is welcome.**

 A collective resource of settings modifications (*mostly opt-outs*) that attempt to make Windows 10 as private and as secure as possible.

 ### Registry